jonstones/st1s.uk/_posts/2019-05-23-Benny-Hill.md

 excerpt_separator: <!--more-->
 ---

 On a tube line.. heading south.
-Its the deepest tube line and heads south towards Moordor.. yes thats from Lord of the Rings and clearly not true, but it may as well be.
+Its the deepest tube line and heads south towards Mordor.. yes thats from Lord of the Rings and clearly not true, but it may as well be.
 Morden was not somewhere you wanted to end up at midnight..

 I'd been working late.. or maybe drinking with mates, and we get as far as Tooting Bec, when a drunk gets onboard, and the train continues on its journey.